rubocop-lts/rubocop-ruby3_2/README.md

 Each [spring `rubocop` drops][rubocop-support-matrix] the ability to **install** and **run** `rubocop` on an EOL'd Ruby.
-Eventually `rubocop` will drop the ability to **analyze code** intended to support an EOL'd Ruby, as they already have for Ruby 1.8 and 1.9.
+Eventually `rubocop` will drop the ability to **analyze code** intended to support an EOL'd Ruby, as they already have for 1.9.
+This gem, via [standardrb][standardrb], enables RuboCop to continue to analyze Ruby 3.2 code, even if RuboCop drops implicit support for it, by turning off certain rules that only apply to later Rubies.

 When the `rubocop` team makes _any_ of these changes they [only bump the minor version][rubocop-versioning] of RuboCop,